2021 Kentucky Derby

+After the 2020 Derby had been postponed to September because of the COVID-19 pandemic and held behind closed doors, the 2021 edition returned to its traditional May schedule and allowed spectators, although in reduced numbers and with social distancing measures in place.

 Medina Spirit crossed the finish line first, which appeared to have given his trainer Bob Baffert a record seventh win in the race and jockey John Velazquez his fourth Derby win.
 However, the horse tested positive for betamethasone after the race.
 The Kentucky Horse Racing Commission made the final decision to disqualify the horse on February 21, 2022.
 Because Medina Spirit was disqualified, Mandaloun was named the winner.

 The race was broadcast by NBC, with coverage by NBCSN of undercard races beginning at 12:30 pm EDT and main network coverage of pre-race activities starting at 2:30 pm EDT.
 It was also livestreamed on NBCSports.com.
 The post time was 7:01 pm.

 Qualification

 The Kentucky Derby is only open to three-year-old Thoroughbreds, thus entrants in the 2021 race were foaled in 2018, as part of the North American foal crop of 21,181.
 The field is limited to twenty horses who qualify based on points earned in the 2021 Road to the Kentucky Derby, a series of designated races that was first introduced in 2013.
 This point system replaced the previous graded stakes race earnings system.

 Most positions in the Derby starting gate are earned on the main Road, consisting of 35 races in North America plus one in Dubai.
 The major preps for the Kentucky Derby are the Louisiana Derby, Jeff Ruby Steaks, UAE Derby, Florida Derby, Wood Memorial, Blue Grass Stakes, Santa Anita Derby, and Arkansas Derby.
 Each of these races provided the winner with 100 qualifying points, essentially guaranteeing that horse a berth in the Derby provided the owner paid the required nomination and entry fees.
 The first four of these major preps were run in late March 2021 and were won by Hot Rod Charlie, Like The King, Rebel's Romance, and Known Agenda respectively.
-The next three major preps were run on April 3, 2021 and were won by Bourbonic, Essential Quality, and Rock Your World.
+The next three major preps were run on April 3, 2021, and were won by Bourbonic, Essential Quality, and Rock Your World.
 The last major prep was run on April 10 and was won by Super Stock.

 One qualification position was also available via the European Road to the Kentucky Derby, and another via the Japan Road.
 Due in part to ongoing restrictions related to the COVID-19 pandemic, none of these offers were accepted in 2021.
 These two positions reverted to qualifiers on the main Road.